iotaledger/wasp/documentation/docs/guide/solo/reimbursed-funds.md

 You can see that all sent 42 tokens are returned to the sender's address.

-In case of panic in the smart contract for whatever reason, the fallback logic of the ISCP VM: returns all tokens (minus fees) to the sender (to the sender's address in the example above).
+In case of panic in the smart contract for whatever reason, the fallback logic of the IOTA Smart Contracts VM: returns all tokens (minus fees) to the sender (to the sender's address in the example above).